jarmol/Elm-projects/README.md

 Just download the files sincostan.html, sincostan.js and run it in your browser.

-The Elm-source code sincostan.elm was compiled with elm make and compressed with optimizer.sh + uglifyjs in bash
+The Elm-source code sincostan.elm was compiled with elm make and compressed with optimizer.sh + uglifyjs in bash .

+The code can be editet and run on-line at https://ellie-app.com/hJbrZjFyKKza1